iggraham/chaosiq-documentation/docs/gettingstarted/prerequisites.md

 ```bash
 (chaostk) $ pip install chaosiq-cloud
 ```
+## Access to ChaosIQ

+The next thing you will need is access to ChaosIQ.
+You will need access to [https://console.chaosiq.io](https://console.chaosiq.io).
+This link should take you to the login page:

+![Login Page][loginpage]

+### Authentication

+Currently ChaosIQ supports two authentication providers Github and Google, so you will need either a Google account or a Github account, that you can use.
+This is really only required for the authentication step, after you login you can change the email address you wish to use and create your organization as required.

 *That’s it!* You’ve got a working installation of the Chaos Toolkit CLI and the chaosiq-cloud plugin installed.
+You have access to ChaosIQ and hopefully have a Github or Google account that you can authenticate with.
-The next step is to set up your Chaos Toolkit CLI to use your ChaosIQ account.
+The next step is [Login to ChaosIQ](./login-chaosiq.md).

+[loginpage]: ./images/login-page.png